 ExPecto is a framework for ab initio sequence-based prediction of mutation gene expression effects and disease risks.
 With this web interface, we provide an explorer of tissue-specific expression effect predictions.
-The current release contains all single nucleotide substitutions within 1kb and all 1000 Genomes variants that passed a minimum predicted effect threshold (>0.3 log fold-change in any tissue).
+The current release contains all single nucleotide substitutions within 1kb to the representative TSS of a gene and all 1000 Genomes variants that passed a minimum predicted effect threshold (>0.3 log fold-change in any tissue).

 The code for predicting expression effects for human genome variants and training new expression models is available at this github repository.